SzaBee13/inp-py/README.md

 - The input the user type in the type (arg) type (e. g. str, int)
 - If you want to use it later, save it in a variable!

-### How to import it?
-1. Place the class in you code start, when you import everything to your code.
-2. Use it like i say before!
-Have fun!

 ## Python List Plus